Explore the fraud problem

 Fraud is common

-According to the Australian Institute of Criminology, there are over 100,000 instances of reported fraud and corruption against the Commonwealth each year.
+According to the Australian Institute of Criminology, there are tens of thousands of instances of reported fraud and corruption against the Commonwealth each year.
 The prevalence of fraud makes it a challenging and a costly problem for governments to deal with.

 Those who commit fraud are diverse, creative and adapt quickly